Sri Lanka Armed Forces: Imperial service

 The lineage of the Sri Lanka Armed Forces dates back to 1881, when the British created a volunteer reserve on the island named the Ceylon Light Infantry Volunteers.
 Created to supplement the British garrison in Ceylon in the event of an external threat, it gradually increased in size.
 In 1910 it was renamed the Ceylon Defence Force (CDF) and consisted of several regiments.
 The CDF mobilised for home defence in World War I and again in World War II when its units were deployed along with allied forces in Asia and Africa.
-At the end of the war it has grown in size to that of an independent brigade, but was demobilised in 1946 and disbanded in 1949.
-In 1937 the Ceylon Naval Volunteer Force was established (later renamed as the Ceylon Royal Naval Volunteer Reserve (CRNVR)), it was mobilised for war in 1939 and was incorporated into the Royal Navy.
+At the end of the war it had grown in size to that of an independent brigade, but was demobilised in 1946 and disbanded in 1949.
+In 1937 the Ceylon Naval Volunteer Force was established (later renamed as the Ceylon Royal Naval Volunteer Reserve (CRNVR)), it was mobilised for World War II in 1939 and was incorporated into the Royal Navy.